smulloni/satimol/README.txt

 Overview
 ========

-Satimol are the skunk libraries from the skunkweb project, including:
+Satimol are the libraries from the skunkweb project, including:

 * skunk.cache_, a useful cache for memoization.
 * skunk.stml_, an implementation of STML (Skunk Template Markup Language).